Thievery Corporation’s Eric Hilton Talks Returning to the Stage + Solo Projects

 The duo basically designed the ambient, wistful soundtrack for every boutique hotel, swanky nightclub and other palaces of panache since the mid-1990s.
 Combining hip-hop beats, reggae, bossa nova and global musical influences, their music is internationally celebrated for its sophisticated, eclectic and cool sound.

 Their live shows, however, are anything but chill.
-Energetic and dynamic, Hilton and Rob Garza play with a live band of incredibly talented musicians and welcome a roster of brilliant vocalists onstage to perform.
+Energetic and dynamic, D.C. hospitality visionary Eric Hilton and Rob Garza play with a live band of incredibly talented musicians and welcome a roster of brilliant vocalists onstage to perform.
 Their shows are sweaty, dance-filled and euphoric-inducing.
 Their performances aren’t shows, but rather interactive events.

-“This show will be a little bit surreal because I haven’t been to a concert since the shutdown,” recalls Eric Hilton, a D.C. hospitality visionary and one-half of Thievery Corporation.
+“This show will be a little bit surreal because I haven’t been to a concert since the shutdown,” Hilton recalls.
 “My last concert was in early March [2020].
 It was maybe New Order or Bryan Ferry.
 The first concert I’ll go to [post-quarantine] is our own, which is pretty cool.”

 He admits he’s never been to the Congress Heights-based venue, and isn’t sure what to expect.